afaideen/v1_08_01/README.md

 2. Extract it to a folder under c:/ drive
 3. Open mplabx ide.
 4. Go to project folder ..apps\tcpip\web_server_nvm_mpfs\firmware\pic32_eth_web_server.X
-5. On the tool bar menu, there is drag down list on configuration profile.
+5. On the tool bar menu, there is drop down list on configuration profile.
 Eg you can choose 'e16_encx24j600_spiflash' for demonstration of webserver on external spi flash.
 6. Build main project.
 Upon successfull download the hex into the board.
 7. Enjoy!

+Take note the code also includes configuration for demo list as below 1.encx+nvm and
+2.enc28j60+spiflash